 The beach and seafront promenade at Leysdown are just a short walk from Harts Holiday Park, which is owned and operated by the Park Holidays UK franchise.
 Enjoy great views across the sea while sipping your morning coffee and watch numerous yachts, ships, and pleasure craft in the bay.
 When you’re looking for the perfect weekend escape away from the busy nature of life, but still close enough to everything going on, this is the place to go.

 At Harts Holiday Park the facilities and holiday home accommodation are of excellent quality.
-The heated indoor leisure pool and slide provides children with hours of fun, and a great entertainment venue and family bar won’t disappoint you.
+The heated indoor leisure pool provides children with hours of fun, and a great entertainment venue and a family bar won’t disappoint you.

 There is also much to enjoy on the Isle of Sheppey with its rich history.
 It is considered the birthplace of aviation in Britain, as the first flight in Britain happened here in 1909.
 The island is well known for its vast marshes on which numerous flocks of sheep can still be found grazing.
 The island is also a plentiful source of fossils.
 Sheppey is known for its high population of marsh harriers, some say the highest, and bird watchers will be excited to see lapwings, redshanks, and oystercatchers, to name but a few.